What Is Gaucher's Disease?

-Other treatment options for type 1 are eliglustat (Cerdelga) and miglustat (Zavesca), which are pills that curb the body's process that forms the fatty materials in people with the enzyme shortage.
+Other medications for type 1 are eliglustat (Cerdelga) and miglustat (Zavesca).
+They are pills that curb the process in your body that forms the fatty materials when you have an enzyme shortage.

 - Blood transfusions for anemia

-- Medications to strengthen your bones, prevent fatty buildup, and ease pain
+- Medications to strengthen your bones, prevent the buildup of fat, and ease pain

 - Joint replacement surgery to help you move better